Cosmo2357/Cosmo2357/README.md

 Hi!
 I'm Yuhki.
 Hopefully, I can learn a lot here and find a lot of comfy friends all ovre the world. :earth_americas:
-Natinality: Japan:jp:
+- :jp: Natinality: Japan.
+Don't ask me about difficult New Anime!
+I had to learn about Pokemo for some reasones.
+But I am Dragonball and Doraemon generation.
-Lang: Japanese日本語, English and muy unpoco de espanol! :speech_balloon:
+- :speech_balloon: Lang: Japanese日本語, English and muy unpoco de espanol! me gusto brito!:taco:
+- :pizza: Trying to become vegan to save the world once in a while mentally.
+At least I have soy meat.
 - :smirk: Learning Vue.js especially JAMstack thingy.
-API and Database is so very fun part :blush:
+API and Database is very fun part :blush:
 - :seedling: Interested in running my own app and web service too.
 - :japanese_castle: Living between the cities where Himeji Castle and Kobe beef are famouse. :ox:
 - :earth_americas: localize your app or business in Japan? feel free to contact me!